Nstamour-art/XogotDocs/Documentation.docc/Releases/Preview-1.md

 * The position in the documentation stays where you leave it, it no longer resets when you switch tabs (#1347)

 * Numeric input values now update immediately upon changes (Better fix for #1296 and #1304)

+Reverted the default scaling size from “auto” to “fractional”

 ## Build 2354

 ### Improvements